s4083646/TwoMusketeers/OurTests/README.md

 - `test_readMazeTerminal`: Testing reading maze from terminal, normal case.
 Read a 7 by 5 maze from terminal.

-## Team Member 3 (Dhiya)
+## Team Member 1 (Dhiya Batrisya Binti Norfaiz)

-- `test_readMazeTerminal_valid`:
+- `manual_maze_read_terminal`:
-  Testing reading a maze from terminal, normal case.
-  Read a 7×5 maze with a valid exit and no loops or isolated areas.
+  Reads a valid 7×9 maze entered manually from the terminal.
+The maze has a single valid entrance and no disconnected areas or loops.
+It passes validation and does not require any fixes.

-- `test_missingExit`:
+- `manual_maze_missing_exit`:
-  Tests a maze with no exit.
-The program should detect the issue and prompt to auto-fix it.
+  Tests a maze that lacks an exit.
+The system correctly detects this and automatically places a valid exit along the rightmost column of the bottom rows, following the assignment rules.

-- `test_loopDetected`:
+- `manual_maze_with_loop`:
-  Tests a maze with a loop structure.
-Validation should detect the loop and offer to fix it.
+  ests a maze that contains a loop or disconnected segment.
+The fix routine connects any isolated paths to the main route by calculating the shortest Manhattan path and integrating it, thus ensuring a valid perfect maze structure.